-Answer: Think of it as a nightclub inside a hotel where the sun is shining and where female attendees are wearing bikinis and flip-flops instead of LBDs and FM pumps.
+Think of a day club as a nightclub inside a hotel where the sun is shining and where female attendees are wearing bikinis and flip-flops instead of little black dresses and FM pumps.

 Tao Beach at The Palazzo can get pretty wild.
-The pool at the dayclub is fairly small, and on a hot day there's practically standing room only in the water.
+The pool at the day club is fairly small, and on a hot day, there's practically standing room only in the water.
 It gets even more crowded when rappers take to the stage at the lip of the pool.
-Private cabanas with HDTV, X-Box, waitress service and internet access away from the madding crowd can make guests feel like pashas.
+Private cabanas with HDTV, X-Box, food and drink service, and internet access steps away from the madding crowd can make guests feel like pashas.
 Less expensive lounging is available around the perimeter of the pool and radiating out from it.

-Located in The Cosmopolitan Hotel, Marquee — which operates as both a nightclub and a day club — is the most popular day club in Las Vegas at this writing.
-Outdoors, it covers the 17th floor of the hotel and features multiple swimming pools, daybeds, Grand Cabanas, and Bungalow Lofts resembling private villas that have a cabana, kitchen-living room and roof deck.
+Located inside The Cosmopolitan Hotel, Marquee — which operates as both a nightclub and a day club — is the most popular day club in Las Vegas at this writing.
+Outdoors, it covers the 17th floor of the hotel and features multiple swimming pools, daybeds, Grand Cabanas, and Bungalow Lofts resembling private villas that have a cabana, kitchen-living room, and roof deck.

 When the sun goes down, the day clubs morph into nightclubs and the revelry continues.

 These rules from Drai's forbid the wearing and use of the following, although other day clubs are likely to ban similar ones.

 Do not wear/bring:

 - Athletic gear and apparel

 - Torn or cut-off clothing